Bucharest

 The World Trade Center in Bucharest features elegant boutiques, art galleries, fashion and antique shops.
 There are also services such as beauty salons, banking services, grocery stores, pharmacies, post office, restaurants and cafes.

-There are also plenty of intimate places to look for more home-grown goods.
-For hand-woven rugs, painted eggs, pottery and traditional Romanian textiles and outfits, spend some time looking through the wares at the folk art shop of the Museum of the Romanian Peasant.
+There are plenty of intimate places to look for artisanal goods.
+For handwoven rugs, painted eggs, pottery, traditional Romanian textiles and outfits, spend some time looking through the wares at the folk art shop of the National Museum of the Romanian Peasant.
+The museum itself displays collections of folk costumes, ceramics and religious items in a gorgeous 1941 brick building.

-Plaza Romania is a shopping mall where you will find plenty of shops and a cinema.
-Accessorize, Bigotti, Ecco, Gant, Guess, H&M and Massimo Dutti are some of the shops that are located here.
+Plaza Romania is a shopping mall with plenty of shops and a cinema.
+Bigotti, Ecco, Mango, Zara, H&M and Koton are some of the shops that are located here.
 Another big draw is the movie theatre, a popular hang out spot for the city's youth.

 Pasajul Macca-Vilacrosse, along Calea Victoriei, is a stretch of funky boutiques and unique shops.
 Art galleries and antique shops can also be found throughout the area, as well as cosy cafes and bars.